7yl4r/dahde-db/README.md

 ## other ideas:
 * should actually be type-key-value triads? eg: boolean-is_published-true, datetime-published_on-20220311, product_type-data-zooplankton_dataset
     * note: are types in these triads pages too?
+    * the term here is "triple" like used in RDF syntax.
+Can you do something like [TRTL](https://en.wikipedia.org/wiki/Turtle_(syntax)) in yaml?